Data-Free Knowledge Distillation for LiDAR-Aided Beam Tracking in MmWave Systems: Data-Free KD For Beam Tracking

 Once the generator is trained, it is used to produce synthetic data for performing KD using the standard procedures, as schematically depicted in Fig.~\ref{fig_DFKD}.
 However, since no ground-truth labels are available for the synthetic data, the cross-entropy loss, as in standard KD~\cite{Hinton_KD}, cannot be applied.
-Instead, the Kullback-Leibler (KL) divergence loss between the teacher’s and student’s output distributions remains a valid and effective choice.
-Additionally, inspired by \cite{understanding_kd}, we also incorporate a mean squared error (MSE) loss between the teacher's and student’s logits.
-We numerically compare the performance of the KL and the MSE losses in~Section~\ref{sec_numres}.
+Instead, the KL divergence loss between the teacher's and student's output distributions remains a valid and effective choice.
+Additionally, inspired by~\cite{understanding_kd}, we also consider an MSE loss between the teacher's and student's logits as an alternative.
+We numerically compare the performance of the KL and MSE losses in Section~\ref{sec_numres}.

 \textbf{KL Divergence Loss:} KL divergence measures how one probability distribution diverges from another.
-In KD, it aligns the student’s output probability distribution with the teacher’s.
+In KD, it aligns the student's output probability distribution with the teacher's.
 Given the teacher and student logits softened by a temperature parameter $T$, the KL divergence between the resulting softmax distributions is computed as

-where $p_{i,j} = \mathrm{softmax}(z^\mathsf{T}_{i,j} / T)$ is the teacher's soft probability for beam $i$ in batch $j$ and $q_{i,j} = \mathrm{softmax}(z^\mathsf{S}_{i,j} / T)$ is the student's soft probability for beam $i$ in batch $j$.
-Notice that a higher temperature $T$ softens the distributions, allowing the student to better capture the relative class similarities learned by the teacher. \\ \textbf{MSE Loss Between Logits:} We further introduce an MSE loss, in training the student, that directly matches the raw logits (pre-softmax outputs) of the teacher and the student, defined~as
+where $p_{i,j} = \text{softmax}(z^{\mathsf{T}}_{i,j}/T)$ is the teacher's soft probability for beam $i$ in batch $j$ and $q_{i,j} = \text{softmax}(z^{\mathsf{S}}_{i,j}/T)$ is the student's soft probability for beam $i$ in batch $j$.
+Note that a higher temperature $T$ softens the distributions, allowing the student to better capture the relative class similarities learned by the teacher.
+The $T^2$ factor compensates for the reduction in gradient magnitude introduced by the temperature scaling.

+\textbf{MSE Loss Between Logits:} We further consider an MSE loss that directly matches the raw logits (pre-softmax outputs) of the teacher and the student, defined as

-This loss encourages the student to replicate the structure and scale of the teacher’s output distribution without relying on label information.
+This loss encourages the student to replicate the structure and scale of the teacher's output distribution without relying on label information.
 Furthermore, unlike the KL loss, it does not necessitate tuning of the temperature parameter $T$.